As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 They should keep their work for that day in their folder.
 Thus, they can clean off their desk and table.

-You should only dismiss the class when the class is well organized.
+You should only dismiss the class when it’s well organized.

 That is when chairs are stacked well, their stuff is gathered, and neatly on the carpet.